Cagni-class submarine: Ships

 All four boats were built by CRDA Monfalcone, laid down in 1939 and completed in 1941.

 12 more boats were planned for the 1940 and 1941 ship building programmes but were cancelled as a result of the outbreak of World War II.

 Operational history

 Ammiraglio Cagni

 Her first operational patrols were in the Mediterranean, doing five transport missions and 16 patrols.
 Her first mission in the Atlantic was of 136 days, sinking the British tanker Dagomba and the Greek sloop Argo on 29 November 1942.

 Ammiraglio Cagni was used in two theatres, the Mediterranean and South-Atlantic/Indian Ocean.
 She made 21 sorties in the Mediterranean, and 2 sorties in the South Atlantic/Indian Ocean in 1942–43.

 On 9 September 1943, while on her second Atlantic sortie, she received news of the armistice.
-She surrendered to the UK at Durban on 20 September 1943.
-HMS Jasmine took part in the formal surrender.
+She sailedn to the UK at Durban on 20 September 1943.
+HMS Jasmine found her, but Cagni did not surrender, as that were the terms of the Cassibile Armistice, in 1944 she returned to Italy and served as a training ship for ASW.